khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 #### Leaf

-Leaves are the smallest element possible within the tree, they too possess a title, this title  should be as specific as possible about the underlying content.(eg. Charts).
+Leaves are the smallest element possible within the tree, they too possess a title.
+The title should be as specific as possible about the underlying content (e.g., Charts).
 Leaves should remain tied to a tree.

 ## Demo